exacode/spring-cqrs/README.md

-# Example of cqrs application module #
+# Example of cqrs application module

-## Database and query meta model ##

 Process of changing table/model structure:
 * Create sql script that do what you want
+* Update entities
 * Update database with Flyway mechanism
-* Update Query Meta Model by JOOQ maven plugin
+* Update meta models (Query Meta Model, Write Meta Model) by QueryDSL maven plugin

 Dependencies:
 * *Flyway* - is used as database migration tool.
-* *JOOQ* - is used as a query builder mechanism.
-Query meta model is used by JOOQ is generated from database tables.
+* *QueryDSL* - is used as a tool for type safe SQL-like queries.

+## Write stack
+Uses Hibernate and jpa-querydsl.

+## Read stack
+Uses sql-querydsl with spring-jdbc-extension.

-### Database migration with Flyway ###
+## Database migration with Flyway
 * After project is deployed on server, database is automatically initialized and upgreaded.
 There is no need to use command tool.
 * If you want to manually upgread the database.
 Use command tool:

 	mvn -Pdb-tools initialize flyway:init
 	mvn -Pdb-tools initialize flyway:migrate

-### Generating JOOQ - Query Meta Model ###
+## Generating Query Meta Model
+Query meta model is generated from tables from database.
-* Meta model is generated to src/main/java location so there is no need to generate automatically by IDE
+It is is generated to src/main/java location, so there is no need to generate automatically by IDE or to generate it during integration tests on hudson.

-	mvn -Pdb-tools initialize org.jooq:jooq-codegen-maven:generate
+	mvn -Pdb-tools initialize com.mysema.querydsl:querydsl-maven-plugin:export

-### Database and Query Meta Model in single command ###
+### Generating Command Meta Model
-Update database and Update Query Meta Model steps can be invoked from single command:
+Command Meta Model is generated from JPA entities.
+It is automatically generated during compile phase to target/generated-sources/querydsljpa directory.

-	mvn -Pdb-tools process-resources
+	mvn compile